Genivia/ugrep/README.md

 Why use ugrep?
 --------------

-- **ugrep is backward compatible with GNU grep and BSD grep**, extending these utilities by offering additional features, such as full Unicode pattern matching, "negative patterns" to ignore unwanted pattern matches, recursive search through directories while selecting files by file name extension and file signature "magic" bytes and shebangs, predefined (installed) search patterns to search source code, hexdumps for binary matches, improved quickfix Vim integration, and more.
+- No compromises: **ugrep is backward compatible with GNU grep and BSD grep**, extending these utilities by offering additional useful features, such as full Unicode pattern matching, "negative patterns" to ignore unwanted pattern matches, recursive search through directories while selecting files by file name extension and file signature "magic" bytes and shebangs, predefined (installed) search patterns to search source code, hexdumps for binary matches, improved quickfix Vim integration, and more.

 - **ugrep makes it simple to search source code** using *predefined patterns* that are installed for you.
-For example to recursively search Python files for import statements:
+For example to recursively search Python files in the working directory for import statements:

-      ugrep -R -tpython -n -f python/imports myprojects
+      ugrep -RtPython -f python/imports

-  where `-R` is recursive search while following symlinks, `-tpython` searches Python source code files only, `-n` shows line numbers in the output, and the `-f` option specifies predefined patterns to search for Python `import` statements (matched by the two patterns `\<import\h+.*` and `\<from\h+.*import\h+.*` defined in `patterns/python/imports`).
+  where `-R` is recursive search while following symlinks, `-tPython` searches Python source code files only (i.e. by file name extension and by Python shebangs), and the `-f` option specifies predefined patterns to search for Python `import` statements (matched by the two patterns `\<import\h+.*` and `\<from\h+.*import\h+.*` defined in `patterns/python/imports`).

 - **ugrep includes a growing database of